Alkaar/resy-booking-bot/README.md

   * 17:30 - Patio

   If you have no preference on table type, then simply don't set it and the bot will pick from whatever is available.
+* hour - Hour of the day when reservations become available and when you want to snipe
+* minute - Minute of the day when reservations become available and when you want to snipe

 The main entry point of the bot is in ResyBookingBot under the main function.
-Upon running the bot, it will automatically sleep until midnight the night you are running the bot.
-At midnight, it will wake up and attempt to query for reservations for 10 seconds.
-This is because sometimes reservations are not available exactly at midnight every night so 10 seconds is to allow for some buffer.
+Upon running the bot, it will automatically sleep until the specified time.
+At the specified time, it will wake up and attempt to query for reservations for 10 seconds.
+This is because sometimes reservations are not available exactly at the same time every day so 10 seconds is to allow for some buffer.
 Once times are retrieved, it will try to find the best available time slot given your priority list of reservation times.
 If a time can be booked, it will make an attempt to snipe it.
 Otherwise, it will report that it was unable to acquire a reservation.
 In the event it was unable to get any reservations for 10 seconds, the bot will automatically shutdown.